Low birth weight, prematurity and growth retardation: small vulnerable newborns

 Why do cases of small vulnerable newborns occur?

-Although the mechanisms leading to a small vulnerable newborn differ, their causes overlap.
-These include contextual factors such as poverty, conflict, and low maternal education (Mahumud et al., 2017)Mahumud, R. A., Sultana, M., & Sarker, A. R. (2017).
-Distribution and determinants of low birth weight in developing countries.
-Journal of Preventive Medicine and Public Health, 50(1), 18–28. https://doi.org/10.3961/jpmph.16.087, health system weaknesses, environmental pollution, and gender inequality.
+Although the mechanisms leading to a small and vulnerable newborn differ, their causes overlap.
+Among them are contextual factors such as poverty, conflict, low maternal education (Mahumud et al., 2017), health system deficiencies, environmental pollution and gender inequality.
 These factors increase exposure to the immediate causes of preterm birth and intrauterine growth restriction.
-Three of them account for nearly half of all cases: maternal malnutrition, infections during pregnancy, and environmental factors (Hunter et al., 2023)Hunter, P. J., Awoyemi, T., Ayede, A. I., et al. (2023).
-Biological and pathological mechanisms leading to the birth of a small vulnerable newborn.
-The Lancet, 401(10389), 1720–1732. https://doi.org/10.1016/S0140-6736(23)00573-1.
+Three of them account for almost half of all cases: maternal malnutrition, infections during pregnancy and environmental factors (Hunter et al., 2023).

 Among the main infections that result in small vulnerable newborns are malaria, HIV/AIDS and sexually transmitted infections.
 These can affect the placenta, cause anemia, produce hormonal imbalances, worsen the mother's nutritional status, cross the placental barrier and infect the fetus, and even trigger premature delivery.